-Actions planned to enhance coordination between public and private housing and social service agencies will work with these organizations to enhance coordination between public and private agencies and between non-profit agencies providing different services to the same clientele.
+Actions planned to enhance coordination between public and private housing and social service agencies

+The City will continue to work to strengthen relationships with DuPage County and with county-wide nonprofit social service agencies and housing providers, including the DuPage Housing Authority.
+Staff will work with these organizations to enhance coordination between public and private agencies and between non-profit agencies providing different services to the same clientele.
 Many non-profit agencies have already developed these partnerships and the City will consult with them to determine how we can help to enhance these efforts.